shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 All her pups crawled to her and shared in the group hug.

 Mother patted them and squeezed.
 But then she had to get up.
-“I love my pups.”
+“I love you, my pups.”

 “Does this mean you won’t be here at bedtime?”
 Mudrich asked.